 My first passion came in the form of serving others when I discovered that the only thing that truly filled my bucket was throwing myself into volunteer work.
 I put on my first charitable race as an ambitious high school girl ultimately trying to boost my college resume to someday make it rich.
 But once college came, my big money-making aspirations fizzled as I realized that the only thing I really wanted out of life had something to do with that race.

-My hope is that I can use the gift of photography to fund, serve, and promote charities around the world.
-My 15% donated may not be enough to create real change, but I believe in the potential of creating a culture of giving and generating excitement and education towards the act of giving back.
-My vision is to help to create a world where every individual is using the means they have to help others in need.
+Our hope is to use the gift of photography to fund, serve, and promote charities around the world.
+Our 15% donated may not be enough to create real change, but we believe in the potential of creating a culture of giving and generating excitement and education towards the act of giving back.
+Our vision is to help to create a world where every individual is using the means they have to help others in need.

-Like what I'm doing?
-Follow me for more to come.
+Like what we're doing?
+Follow give for more to come.